kcdstoragews/lab/README.md

 kubectl get -n ghost all,pvc,pv
 ```

 It takes about 40 seconds for the POD to be in a running state The Ghost service is configured with a NodePort type, which means you can access it from every node of the cluster on port 30080.
-Give it a try ! => http://192.168.0.63:30080
+Give it a try ! => Open the Browser in your Lab environment and go to http://192.168.0.63:30080

 Let's see if the */var/lib/ghost/content* folder is indeed mounted to the NFS PVC that was created.